 Ofcom will become the new external regulator of the BBC.
 Our job will be to hold the BBC to account.

-explaining how we will prepare to undertake our new regulatory duties from the planned effective date, 3 April 2017.
+published a statement explaining how we will prepare to undertake our new regulatory duties from the planned effective date, 3 April 2017.

 Ofcom's approach to regulating the BBC